sparabu/eddie2/UIUX_SPEC.md

 5. System attempts to delete account
 6. If successful, user is logged out and redirected to login screen
 7. If unsuccessful, error message is displayed
+8. For Firestore permission issues, appropriate error message is shown with retry option
+9. Detailed logs are generated for troubleshooting purposes
+10. If the error is due to requiring recent login, user is prompted to sign out and sign in again

 #### Google Sign-In
 1. User clicks "Sign in with Google" or "Sign up with Google" button